 For home buyers worried about their credit score when buying a house, you could consider getting a co-signer for your mortgage.

-This means you get someone who has a good credit score (such as a family member) to sign the loan with you, which strengthens your loan application.
-However, it’s essential to realize that your co-signer is equally accountable as you are for repaying the loan.
+If you can get someone who has a good credit score (such as a family member) to sign the loan with you, it will strengthen your loan application.
+Just remember that your co-signer is equally accountable as you are for repaying the loan.

 If you decide to take on a co-signer to get approved, make sure that person understands the responsibility — and risk — that goes into the decision.
 It obviously takes a close relationship for this kind of situation to work out, so make sure you choose your co-signer wisely.

 What if you don’t have any credit at all?

 Building credit from scratch is challenging, but it can be done.
 Adding a co-signer to the mortgage loan application works for people with no credit as well as for those with poor credit.
 Another option is to start using a credit card responsibly.